 It was Sebright’s intention to create a small chicken with distinct lace plumage, a feat that required substantial ingenuity and commitment on the part of the breeder to attain.

-Although the exact cross-breedings used to produce the Sebright are unknown, poultry experts speculate that Nankin, Hamburg, Polish, and even Rosecomb breeds may have all been utilized in the development of the Sebright.
-Accepted into the American Poultry Association in 1874, the Sebright has been a steady fixture in the world of poultry showmanship since that time.
+Although the exact cross-breeding subjects used to produce the Sebright are unknown, poultry experts highly suspect Nankin, Hamburg, Polish, and even Rosecomb breeds may have all been utilized in the development of the Sebright.
+Accepted into the American Poultry Association in 1874, the Sebright has been a steady fixture in the flashy world of poultry showmanship since that time.

 However, because these birds are neither abundant egg layers nor large enough to be effective meat birds, the popularity of the Sebright has not extended much beyond that of professional poultry associations or of ornamental uses.
 Overall Sebright numbers are low enough to warrant the bird’s designation as “threatened” by the American Livestock Conservancy.

 Currently, Sebrights are enjoying newfound popularity as the number of urban and backyard poultry enthusiasts increases.
-Undoubtedly, the active, spunky demeanor, small size and beautiful plumage of this bird are what recommend it to new or first time poultry owners.
+Undoubtedly, the active, spunky demeanor, small size and beautiful plumage of this bird are some of the factors that make this bird the perfect breed for first-time poultry owners.

 However, because these birds tend to be difficult for beginning breeders to produce, the fate of the breed still rests squarely in the hands of professional breeders and poultry experts.